lkalliance/module-3-challenge/README.md

 If the user's inputs pass all validation, then the page assembles a random password within the provided criteria, and sends it to the display box.

+On non-mobile browsers only, once a password is successfully generated, a click anywhere in the display box will automatically select the password so the user can copy it.
+This feature does not work with mobile browsers.

 ## Installation

 There are no installations necessary for this page to operate.
 It currently uses just HTML, CSS and Javascript; technologies that are built into any web browser.
 The browser DOES need to have Javascript enabled.